 The University of Education, Winneba (UEW), as part of its Corporate Social Responsibility has fully funded a four-day Maths Camp for upper primary pupils in the Effutu Municipality.
 The Maths Camp, organised by the Department of Mathematics Education, took place at the Kwame Boadi Pavilion and the Assembly Hall both at the South Campus from Sunday, 11th to Wednesday, 14th August, 2019.

 To promote independence of persons with disability through home-based rehabilitation in order to become serviceable in the society and to obtain a high degree of independence.
 Membership is opened to all students of UEW

-The Department of Psychology and Education, University of Education, Winneba (UEW) and the Faculty of Education, University of Hamburg, Germany on Friday, 8th March, 2019 signed a Memorandum of Understanding (MoU) at the Council Chamber, North Campus, UEW.
+Management of the University of Education, Winneba (UEW) on Thursday, 25th July, 2019 signed a Memorandum of Understanding (MoU) with Millersville University of Pennsylvania, USA at the Council Chamber, North Campus, UEW.

 Emmanuel K. Acheampong